All public transport timetables and fares available on this page in July!

 Free parking areas for are provided for you.
 They are situated close to the Festival site.
 These car parks may be subject to closure in the event of heavy rain.
 Replacement parking will be provided in the town of Nyon and in surrounding areas and a special shuttle bus service will operate to and from the Festival site.

 Please note: any vehicle parked outside the designated areas will be removed at the owner's expense.
 Tents and caravans are not tolerated in the car parks.

 Parking in the town of Nyon

-To those people who prefer parking their cars in the town centre, there are several possibilities, as the Perdtemps open-air car park or the main railway station car park.
+To those people who prefer parking their cars in the town centre, Paléo recommends the Perdtemps open-air car park (free of charge from 18:30 from Monday to Friday, from 17:00 on Saturday and all day on Sunday) or the railway station car park (parking de la Gare, CHF 1.-/h from 17:00 to 7:00, max CHF 5.-).
 From there, you can reach Paléo Festival free of charge by the Nyon-St-Cergue train.

 We recommend that you use public transport or carsharing.
 It is not too late to save the planet!

 Paléo invites people coming by car to do some car-sharing.
 There are several solutions available to get users in contact with each other, especially e-covoiturage.

 From or to France:

 Less cars means less traffic jams and less risks!